signalwire/digital_employees/README.md

 # SignalWire Digital Employees

+[SignalWire.ai](https://signalwire.ai) - Part of the SignalWire Call Fabric platform, enables developers of all skill levels to quickly prototype and deploy digital employees that can perform interactive tasks to create integrations with remote systems and can harness all the functionality of the rest of the SignalWire platform features.

-Quick links to Serverless and Server examples.
+Below are Quick links to Serverless and Server examples.

 ## Serverless